| CHAPTER

 The state of being in the world, our place in space and time and the way it shapes us.
 Such a concept is very important in

 critical and enactivist theory.
 (Kincheloe, 2008c, p.
-253)
+253) Historiography.
+The

 study of history, including historical research methods, epistemological and ontological issues, and schools of historical